 - Retirement Funding

 Also, take a look at your debts to see if there is a way to consolidate them, reduce the interest you pay on them, or otherwise make your use of debt more efficient.
-On the asset side, work with your adviser to understand your risk tolerance in your investments and how that should be reflected in the diversification of your investments.
+On the asset side, work with your financial professional to understand your risk tolerance in your investments and how that should be reflected in the diversification of your investments.

 #4 Take Stock